 Hundreds of thousands became homeless and displaced.
 Many people lost family members and friends and saw their communities devastated.
 Cases of cholera, malaria, diarrhea, and respiratory infections increased due to poor living conditions.

-In cyclone-affected areas of Mozambique and Zimbabwe, about 3 million people still don’t have adequate food.
+In cyclone-affected areas of Mozambique and Zimbabwe, about many people still don’t have adequate food.
 Cyclone damage, drought, crop pests, and insecurity have contributed to their heightened need.
-About 75,000 people are still displaced from the cyclones and many lack basic services.
-Relief agencies are concerned that everyone obtains adequate shelter before the rainy season begins in November.

 How can I help people affected by disasters?